restatedev/documentation/docs/services/deployment/lambda/lambda-typescript.md

 # AWS Lambda + TypeScript

 ## Deploying services as AWS Lambda functions

 You can run your Restate services as serverless functions on [AWS Lambda](https://aws.amazon.com/lambda/).

 :::tip
-Please take a look at [the Lambda deployment tutorial](/services/deployment/lambda/lambda-typescript#tutorial) to learn how to deploy your Restate service as a Lambda function.
+The easiest way to run Restate handlers on AWS Lambda is to use the [Restate CDK construct library](/services/deployment/cdk).
 :::

 To deploy a Restate service as a Lambda function, you can follow the [guidelines of AWS](https://docs.aws.amazon.com/lambda/latest/dg/typescript-package.html) for deploying plain TypeScript NodeJS functions.
 Restate does not add any complexity to this.
 You build a zip file containing the application code and dependencies and upload this to AWS Lambda.
 If you are using the Restate node template, then you can create a zip file with:

 ```